Easy Mongolian Beef Stir Fry Recipe

 • First, prep your ingredients – chop your veggies into thin strips and your steak into even, thin slices.
 Peel and grate your garlic and ginger.

-• Next, coat your beef – in a ziplock bag with cornstarch, add the beef, and coat well.
+• Next, coat your beef – in a ziplock bag with cornstarch, add the beef, and toss to coat well.

 • Then, make your sauce – in a small bowl, mix all your ingredients